Leaving already? Keep the memories alive with these souvenirs in Hong Kong.

 5. Stanley Market

-Affordability is the name of the game at Stanley Market.
-You can rarely search for souvenirs in Hong Kong without checking out a market for some great deals.
-Find shirts, toys, artwork, and more just within a few steps of each other.
+Your search for souvenirs in Hong Kong is never complete without checking out a market for some great deals, and affordability is the name of the game at Stanley Market.
+Find shirts, toys, artwork, and more within a few steps of each other.
 In addition to nabbing great finds, shopping in Stanley Market is an interesting experience in and of itself.
-And if you’re lucky, you might even be able to grab a hand-engraved Chinese “chop” from the local craftsmen’s stalls for something extra special for tourists and locals alike.
+Discover hidden gems or even just a hilarious novelty shirt, all just minutes away from the beautiful Stanley boardwalk!

 Find your way around the area with our neighbourhood guide to Stanley.